gitmikex/Agility/f5-agility-lab-master/docs/class3/module1/module1.rst

 |image15|

-Click the **Add RegKey** to add your first LAB VE key:
+Click the "Add RegKey" to add your first LAB VE key:

 |image16|

-Add the first LAB VE key to the pool.
+Copy and Paste the first LAB VE key.

 |image17|

-Click **Activate** in the lower right.
+Click "Activate" in the lower right.

-Click **Accept** in the lower right to accept the EULA.
+Click "Accept" in the lower right to accept the EULA.

 |image18|

-Repeat step 16-18 for your second LAB VE regkey.
+Click the "Add RegKey" button again to repeat the above steps for your second LAB VE regkey.

 You should now have a screen that looks like this:

 |image19|

-Now that we have all these different key types available in BIG-IQ, we will use BIG-IQ to push a license to a device.
+Stay on this screen for the next Task to assign the license key to a BIG-IP device.

 .. |image6| image:: media/image6.png